dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/rest.md

 > .execute();

-Now, this is a fairly simplistic example aiming to give you a hint of how you can bring up a REST API to life with `http-rs`.
+Now, this is a fairly simplistic example aiming to give you a hint of how you can bring up a REST API to life with http-rs.
 There is a whole lot more that we shall explore in the next sections.

 ## Creating REST services

 > rs.service()

 Creating new service instances is as simple as invoking `rs.service()`.
-That returns a configurable and/or executable instance of the `HttpController` class.
+That returns a configurable and/or executable instance of the HttpController class.
 The controller API allows to:
 - start configuring REST service (method `resource()`)
 - serve requests (method `execute()`)
 - perform a couple of more advanced activities, which will be reviewed in the [Advanced](#advanced) section below